What Is a Luxury Good?

 Luxury Goods vs Normal Goods: What’s the Difference?

 Buying normal goods means you are buying items whose cost increases at the same rate as your income increases.
-If you, say, shopped for clothing at garage sales to save money at the beginning of your career, and now you spend money on clothing at a traditional retailer, your consumption increased to the higher-priced clothing at the same rate as your income increased.
+If you, say, shopped for clothing at garage sales to save money on your wardrobe at the beginning of your career, and now you spend money on clothing at a traditional retailer, your consumption increased to the higher-priced clothing at the same rate as your income increased.
 These goods are within a reasonable range given your earning power.

 Compare that with what is a luxury good.
-In this case, the cost of consumption increases, but not at the same rate as income.
+In this case, the cost of consumption increases, but generally not at the same rate as income.
 The price tag for a luxury item is often exponentially more than could be afforded by one’s salary raises.

 Luxury Goods vs Inferior Goods: What’s the Difference?